Samuel-RP/FizzBuzz/README.md

 4. Select Azure virtual machine for the Specific target.
 5. Select your virtual machine.
 6. Click the publish button and enter the VM credentials.
-7. Website has now been Published
+7. Website has now been published.